How Not to Get Scammed When Purchasing Online: Part 4

 Throughout our Online Scams series, we have discussed each step necessary to help protect you from getting scammed, especially when buying preowned.
 First things first.
 When you receive your order, it’s imperative to check all parts of the item, including logos, markings, etc. Make sure they are consistent with other similar items of the same age from the same brand.

-After examining your purchase, if you want to further authenticate it, take it to a professional who is a brand expert.
+After examining your purchase, if you want to further authenticate it, take it to a professional who is an expert in the brand you purchased.
 Having the right person authenticate your purchase is just as important as buying from a reliable retailer.
 Be sure to look at online reviews and experience to help find the right professional.

 There are many individuals out there who lack the expertise to properly evaluate the product you’re looking to authenticate.
 However, the right qualified expert knows exactly what product details to analyze to validate authenticity.
 They are familiar with the changes and differences within a brand.
 For example, if you have a prized designer dress that needs cleaning, you’d take it to a dry cleaner with the expertise to handle this particular piece over another establishment who hasn’t dealt with designer items.
 He or she will know what chemicals, methods of cleaning, and handling procedures are best to care for the dress.
 Just because a company or person is in the “trade” does not mean they are an expert in what you need authenticated.